Human-Mammalian Brain - Basal Ganglia 10X snRANSeq analysis: gene expression#

 Number of aligned genes = 16630

-Below we list the genes we load and the example method used to load the expression for these specific genes from the h5ad file.
-Note that we provide a the set of example gene expressions as a csv file for brevity in this tutorial.
+Below we list the genes we will use in this notebook and the example method used to load the expression for these specific genes from the h5ad file.
+Note that we provide a set of example gene expressions as a csv file for brevity in this tutorial.
 To process and extract the gene expressions for yourself, uncomment the code block below.
 More details on how to extract specific genes from the data see our accessing gene expression data tutorial

 gene_names = ['SLC17A6', 'SLC32A1', 'PTPRC', 'PLP1', 'AQP4', 'DRD1', 'DRD2']